DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architectures.md

 802.11 ASSOCIATION PROCESS

 - Access points bridge traffic between wireless stations and other devices
-- For a STATION to send traffic through the AP, it must be associated with the AP
+- For a station to send traffic through the AP, it must be associated with the AP
 - There are three 802.11 connection states:
     - Not authenticated, not associated
     - Authenticated, not associated
     - Authenticated and associated

-- The STATION must be authenticated and associated with the AP to send traffic through it
+- The station must be authenticated and associated with the AP to send traffic through it

 ![image](https://github.com/psaumur/CCNA/assets/106411237/568d795d-41ee-4afd-908d-858297e89c6c)